rrabbi8/rrabbi8/README.md

 ### Good to see you here!
 As a computer scientist, I am passionate about technology's impact on our daily lives.
-Graduating from The University of Melbourne, I posess strong skills in data structures, algorithms and proficiency in several programming languages (Java, C, Python, HTML, CSS, and JavaScript).
+Graduating from The University of Melbourne, I possess strong skills in data structures, algorithms and proficiency in several programming languages (Java, C, Python, HTML, CSS, and JavaScript).

-My extensive knowledge of common design patterns for software system architecture and expeirence through several projects, makes me an invaluable team member with a solid foundation for handling project life cycles and delivering exceptional results.
+My extensive knowledge of common design patterns for software system architecture and experience through several projects make me an invaluable team member with a solid foundation for handling project life cycles and delivering exceptional results.

 <br/>